Atharv-Nalwade/Joke-Generator-Extension-/README.md

 - To use Jokify, go to extensions then click load unpacked and then in extensions click on it

 # Code
 - The main code for the application is located in the jokeGenerator.js file.
-The code fetches a random joke from the Official Joke API, waits for two seconds, and then displays the joke on the webpage.
+The code fetches a random joke from the Firebase db, waits for two seconds, and then displays the joke on the webpage.

 # Dependencies
 - Jokify uses Bootstrap 5 for styling.
 The CSS for Bootstrap is included via a CDN, and the JavaScript is included via a script tag in the HTML file.